The Jacobs Levy Center at Wharton hosted its annual Frontiers in Quantitative Finance Conference on Friday, September 26, 2025.

 Presenter: Guofu Zhou, Olin Business School, Washington University in St. Louis

 Recent Jacobs Levy Center conferences have drawn several hundred attendees including faculty, students, and financial practitioners.
-Past winners of the Wharton-Jacobs Levy Prize include Harry Markowitz, William Sharpe, Stephen Ross, Ray Ball and Philip Brown, Narasimhan Jegadeesh, Sheridan Titman, and Albert “Pete” Kyle.
+Past winners of the Wharton-Jacobs Levy Prize include Harry Markowitz, William Sharpe, Stephen Ross, Ray Ball and Philip Brown, Narasimhan Jegadeesh and Sheridan Titman, and Albert “Pete” Kyle.